Alnwick branch line: Preservation and revival

 The Aln Valley Railway is a heritage railway based on the Alnwick Branch Line.
-Reconstruction of the railway is an ongoing project, the intention being to reopen the old branch line from the newly completed Alnwick Lionheart terminus station in Alnwick (not built on the site of the original station due to it being unavailable and there being new buildings on some of the trackbed into the town centre) to Alnmouth station.
-At present the railway carries passengers for approximately 1.5 mi from the new Lionheart station along a 1.2 mile section of the original route to a temporary terminus station at Edenhill Bridge (see below).
+Reconstruction of the railway is an ongoing project; the intention is to reopen the old branch line from the newly completed Alnwick Lionheart terminus station in Alnwick to Alnmouth station.
+The original station is Alnwick is not used due to it being unavailable and there being new buildings on some of the trackbed into the town centre.

+At present, the railway carries passengers for approximately 1.5 mi from the new Lionheart station along a 1.2 mile section of the original route to a temporary terminus station at Edenhill Bridge.
 The railway project is managed by the Aln Valley Railway Trust (AVRT), a registered charity.

 The project first emerged with the foundation of the Aln Valley Railway Society (since merged into the Aln Valley Railway Trust) in 1995 and plans were announced in 1997 to reopen almost the entire length of the original branch line.
-However this proposal would have required the construction of a costly bridge over the A1 dual carriageway bypass on the edge of Alnwick (and was later hindered further by the construction of a Lidl supermarket on the approach to the original station) and so plans were later revised and it was instead decided that a new station should be built on a site close to where the later A1 bypass truncated the original line.
+However, this proposal would have required the construction of a costly bridge over the A1 dual carriageway bypass on the edge of Alnwick (and was later hindered further by the construction of a Lidl supermarket on the approach to the original station) and so plans were later revised and it was instead decided that a new station should be built on a site close to where the later A1 bypass truncated the original line.

-Between April 2000 and November 2014 the Aln Valley Railway also had a presence at Longhoughton goods yard, where rolling stock and other items were temporarily stored and prepared for eventual movement to the Lionheart site, once it became available.
+Between April 2000 and November 2014, the Aln Valley Railway also had a presence at Longhoughton goods yard, where rolling stock and other items were temporarily stored and prepared for eventual movement to the Lionheart site, once it became available.

 Planning permission was granted by Northumberland County Council on 1 July 2010 and the lease for the site signed on 22 February 2012.
 The site first opened to visitors five months later on 14 July, but only to demonstrate the ongoing work alongside exhibits of rolling stock as well as an indoor exhibition area, café, souvenir shop and model railway; the first train (an engineer's train) did not run until 3 November 2012.
 Passengers were first carried 28 March 2013 using the railway's Wickham trolley, a service which continued throughout the 2013 season.
 Later that year, on 10 September, the first trial steam service was operated (though not for public passengers) and the railway was formally opened by the Duke of Northumberland on 30 October 2013.